 As described in the BONDHOLDERS' RISKS section in the Offering Memorandum, the System is aware of certain additional risks regarding the spread of COVID-19, a strain of coronavirus.
 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic, and on March 13, 2020, President Trump declared a national emergency.
-The federal government and a large number of state governments, including Illinois and Wisconsin, have imposed strict measures to curtail certain aspects of public life in an effort to contain the spread of COVID-19.
+The federal government and a large number of state governments, including Illinois and Wisconsin, imposed strict measures to curtail certain aspects of public life in an effort to contain the spread of COVID-19.

 An outbreak of an infectious disease, including any growth in the magnitude or severity of COVID-19 cases in the System's service areas, could result in an abnormally high demand for health care services, potentially inundating hospitals with patients in need of intensive care services and the treatment of a highly contagious disease at one of the System's facilities could also result in a temporary shutdown of facilities or diversion of patients or staffing shortages.
 Additionally, elective procedures may be deferred, resulting in reduced patient volumes and operating revenues at the System's facilities.
-Further, the changing global economic conditions or potential global health concerns such as the COVID-19 may also affect the System's partners, suppliers, distributors and payors, potentially disrupting or delaying the System's supply chain and delaying reimbursement by governmental or private payors.
+Further, the changing global economic conditions or potential global health concerns such as the COVID-19 virus may also affect the System's partners, suppliers, distributors and payors, potentially disrupting or delaying the System's supply chain and delaying reimbursement by governmental or private payors.

 The spread of COVID-19 has altered the behavior of businesses and people in a manner that is having negative effects, including significant growth in unemployment and underemployment related to business curtailment and closures, on global and local economies.
-In response to COVID-19 concerns, which resulted in the deferral or cancellation of most elective procedures occurring within the System's facilities from mid-March to mid-May when reactivation began, the System's patient service revenue from March to September was approximately \$700,000 or 20% lower than the comparable period of 2019.
-The System has also incurred cost of approximately \$200,000 through September 30, 2020 associated with the COVID-19 pandemic primarily in the form of increased salaries and wages related to pay programs implemented to compensate team members assigned to COVID-19 hotspots and other continuity related pay and other preparation related costs.
+In response to COVID-19 concerns, which resulted in the deferral or cancellation of most elective procedures occurring within the System's facilities from mid-March 2020 to mid-May 2020 when reactivation began, the System's patient service revenue from March to December of 2020 was approximately \$600,000 or 10% lower than the comparable period of 2019.
+The System also incurred cost of approximately \$45,000 for the three months ended March 31, 2021 and \$384,000 for the year ended December 31, 2020 associated with the COVID-19 pandemic primarily in the form of increased salaries and wages related to pay programs implemented to compensate team members assigned to COVID-19 hotspots and other continuity related pay and other preparation related costs.
 The System continues to evaluate its pay programs and other costs and will adjust as the System's needs continue to evolve.
 It is not possible to predict the costs associated with the potential treatment of an infectious disease outbreak by the System's health care operations or preparation for such treatment.

-In addition to the direct impact to the health care industry, investment markets in the United States and globally saw a significant decline in value in March attributed to COVID-19 concerns.
-The investment markets started to recover in April, but continued spread of COVID-19 or any other similar outbreaks could result in another significant decline in value.
+In addition to the direct impact to the health care industry, investment markets in the United States and globally saw a significant decline in value in March 2020 attributed to COVID-19 concerns.
+The investment markets started to recover in April 2020, but continued spread of COVID-19 or any other similar outbreaks could result in another significant decline in value.

 The continued spread of COVID-19 or any other similar outbreaks in the future may materially adversely impact the System's financial condition and results of operations, as well as national and local economies.
+See Note 2.
+SIGNIFICANT EVENTS for further details on the financial effects on the System.